rifelpet/kubernetes-ingress-controller/docs/guides/using-consumer-credential-resource.md

 {"message":"no Route matched with those values"}
 ```

-This is expected since Kong doesn't know how to proxy the request yet.
+This is expected as Kong doe not yet know how to proxy the request.

-## Setup a sample service
+## Setup a Sample Service

-For the purpose of this guide, we will setup a [httpbin](https://httpbin.org)
+For the purpose of this guide, we will setup an [httpbin](https://httpbin.org)
 service in the cluster and proxy it.

 ```bash